cangorur/human_robot_collaboration/code/ros_ws/src/hrc_ros/src/observation_agent/head_gesture_tracker/README.md

 # To run as a ROS node
 rosrun hrc_ros HeadTracking_agent -d=4 -l=0.05 --refine=2 --ci=1 --imgshow=0 --printdebug=0

+# Using sound to debug
+There is a version that uses the ros **sound_play** package to play different sounds.
+The package can be installed like this:
+'''
+sudo apt-get install ros-kinetic-sound-play
+'''
+* Then build the HeadTrackingAgentwithSound.cpp

 # Degubbing
 The node can be debugged by setting --printdebug=1
 * head_gesture status will be printed
 * If you run **rosrun sound_play soundplay_node.py** a different sound will be played when notlooking around and lookingaround is detected.
 You can now turn around your head and see at which angles the looking around will be detected.